PUBLISHER: The Business Research Company | PRODUCT CODE: 1815884

 The report covers market characteristics, size and growth, segmentation, regional and country breakdowns, competitive landscape, market shares, trends and strategies for this market.
 It traces the market's historic and forecast market growth by geography.

 The forecasts are made after considering the major factors currently impacting the market.
-These include the Russia-Ukraine war, rising inflation, higher interest rates, and the legacy of the COVID-19 pandemic.
+These include the technological advancements such as AI and automation, Russia-Ukraine war, trade tariffs (government-imposed import/export duties), elevated inflation and interest rates.